How can solar panel roof-related fire risks be mitigated on mission critical buildings

 What is the probability that a fire will occur on a mission critical building solar roof?

 In other testing6, the height of the panels above the roof was found to be a factor on the rate of fire spread over the roof.
-For PV panel systems there is a ‘critical gap height’.
+For roof mounted PV panel systems there is a ‘critical gap height’.
 Systems that have gaps lower than this critical height cause rapid acceleration of the flame front up to 38 times faster than the baseline measurement.

-Both experiments showed that the combustible components within the PV modules themselves, which in theory add to the fuel load on the roof, did not add to enhanced flame spread.
+Both experiments showed that the combustible components within the roof mounted PV modules themselves, which in theory add to the fuel load on the roof, did not add to enhanced flame spread.
 Their presence, however, could hinder firefighters in their efforts to reach and quickly extinguish a fire, adding further complications when attempting to minimise damage from a fire affecting a mission critical solar roof.

 Given the desire of mission critical buildings to ensure that the risk of downtime, disruption and damage to building contents is minimised, non-combustible fire resistant roof boards could be specified to add an extra layer of fire resistance to the roof build-up.
 These boards are positioned underneath the waterproofing layer and above the insulation to help slow down fire spread across the surface of the roof and help limit the damage to the insulation and roof deck from the heat of the fire.

 As well as being non-combustible, fire resistant boards come with additional building performance benefits.
-They are rigid with a high compressive strength and appeal to mission critical buildings as they can help to add overall robustness to the roof to improve their weather resilience, wind uplift resistance and resistance to damage from foot traffic during the frequent maintenance visits required for a solar panel flat roof.
+They are rigid with a high compressive strength and appeal to mission critical buildings as they can help to add overall robustness to the roof to improve their weather resilience, wind uplift resistance and resistance to damage from foot traffic during the frequent maintenance visits required for a solar panel on a flat roof.

 Georgia-Pacific manufacture a range of DensDeck® fire resistant gypsum boards.
 The boards have embedded non-combustible fibreglass mat facers that form the first line of defence against a fire and a gypsum core that contains crystalised water incorporated into its structure.
 In a fire, the energy from the heat vaporises the crystalised water creating a natural barrier to increase its fire-resistant properties.